OleksandrGudenko/oamk_bank/README.md

 OAMK Bank

-Thisis a fictional online-only retail bank named OAMK Bank.
+This is a fictional online-only retail bank named OAMK Bank.
 The project is part of curriculum needed to complete first year studies at OUAS.
 Intended audience of this project work is students of DIN17SP group and project supervisors, Kari Laitinen and Pekka Alaluukas.

 OAMK bank provides basic retail banking services with possibility for consumer credit and loans customers.
 Corporate banking services does not belong to OAMK Bank’s operation.